All Ceramic Restorations

 - Usage: Full aesthetic anterior and posterior crowns, single to multi-unit bridges.

 This monolithic crown is pressed to full contour, then stained and glazed.
 Because it does not require a framework, it provides strength that is lacking in PFM and Zirconia crowns with weak interfaces between the coping and porcelain veneer.
 This is our second recommendation for posterior restorations, and our top recommendation for anterior restorations.

 - Pros: Beautiful high translucency ideal for both posterior and anterior colored tooth preps.
 It can be cemented like Bruxzir and PFM and can also be bonded.

-- Cons: It also requires the ideal stump shade and discourages darkly stained preps that will affect the final shade.
+- Cons: e.max Mono requires the ideal stump shade and discourage darkly stained preps that will affect the final shade.